adriangohjw/adriangohjw/_studies/2025-01-31-dns-for-developers.markdown

 1. <b>Exposed internal network topology</b> - Attackers can identify internal services that should not be exposed to the public internet
 2. <b>Facilitate phising attack</b>.
 E.g. if they find `vpn.example.com`, they might create `vpn-secure.example.com` and phish users to input their credentials.
 3. <b>DoS via large zone transfers</b> - high bandwidth usage

-### Note

-- Many DNS providers do not actually use zone transfer but their own proprietary database replication mechanism.